 In designing the API Centre, thought was given to how it should best serve the organisations that would consume the API standards and use its services.
 This work took into account the broad design considerations, key roles that needed to be undertaken, overseas models and feedback from local industry stakeholders.

-- Develops, delivers and maintains API standards.
+- Develops, maintains, and publishes payment-related API standards.

 On behalf of the payments industry, the API Centre: